 12.3 Remedy.
-Owner shall promptly give notice to Contractor of the discovery during the Warranty Period of any breach of Contractor’s warranties under Section 12.1.
-Owner’s failure to give prompt notice shall not impair Contractor’s obligations with respect to the warranty; provided, however that if the cost of completing the repairs is increased because of Owner’s failure to give timely notice then Owner shall be liable for the amount of the cost increase caused by Owner’s Delay.
-Contractor, on an expedited basis if so requested by Owner, shall correct or replace the applicable Work or Equipment (and any other Work or Equipment that is damaged or destroyed as a result of the correction or replacement) at no cost to Owner.
-Promptly after Contractor’s receipt of such notice, Contractor and Owner shall agree upon a schedule for Contractor’s performance of its warranty obligations which will allow Contractor to complete the work within a reasonable period of time without unreasonably interfering with operation of the Facility.
-Owner shall provide Contractor with reasonable access to the Facility to perform such warranty obligations in accordance with such schedule, to the extent such access does not interfere with operation of the Facility.
-Any change to the Work that would alter the Scope of Work or the Specifications may be made only with Owner’s prior written approval in accordance with the terms of Article 6.
-If, after notification of such defect, Contractor unreasonably delays in commencing, continuing, or completing the remedying of such defect in accordance with the agreed schedule, then Owner may correct such defect.
-Contractor shall be liable for all reasonable costs and expenses incurred by Owner in connection with such repair or replacement and shall immediately pay to Owner an amount equal to such costs and expenses upon receipt of invoices from Owner; furthermore, the Warranty Period shall be extended under Section 12.2 as though Contractor had made the repair.
+Construction Manager shall promptly give notice to Contractor of the discovery during the Warranty Period of any breach of Contractor’s warranties under Section 12.1.
+Construction Manager’s failure to give prompt notice shall not impair Contractor’s obligations with respect to the warranty; provided, however that if the cost of completing the repairs is increased because of Construction Manager’s failure to give timely notice then Construction Manager shall be liable for the amount of the cost increase caused by Owner’s Delay.
+Contractor, on an expedited basis if so requested by Construction Manager, shall correct or replace the applicable Work or Equipment (and any other Work or Equipment that is damaged or destroyed as a result of the correction or replacement) at no cost to Construction Manager.
+Promptly after Contractor’s receipt of such notice, Contractor and Construction Manager shall agree upon a schedule for Contractor’s performance of its warranty obligations which will allow Contractor to complete the work within a reasonable period of time without unreasonably interfering with operation of the Facility.
+Construction Manager shall provide Contractor with reasonable access to the Facility to perform such warranty obligations in accordance with such schedule, to the extent such access does not interfere with operation of the Facility.
+Any change to the Work that would alter the Scope of Work or the Specifications may be made only with Construction Manager’s prior written approval in accordance with the terms of Article 6.
+If, after notification of such defect, Contractor unreasonably delays in commencing, continuing, or completing the remedying of such defect in accordance with the agreed schedule, then Construction Manager may correct such defect.
+Contractor shall be liable for all reasonable costs and expenses incurred by Construction Manager in connection with such repair or replacement and shall immediately pay to Construction Manager an amount equal to such costs and expenses upon receipt of invoices from Construction Manager; furthermore, the Warranty Period shall be extended under Section 12.2 as though Contractor had made the repair.

 12.4 Subcontractor Warranties.
-Contractor shall use reasonable efforts to obtain standard vendor warranties for the benefit of Contractor and Owner for all Equipment with warranty periods equal to or longer than the Warranty Period.
-If such warranties extend beyond the Warranty Period, then they shall be transferred to Owner at the end of the Warranty Period, together with an assignment to Owner, or other acceptable provision for Owner enforcement, or Contractor enforcement on behalf of Owner, of any security, bond or other performance guarantee with respect to such warranties.
-Contractor shall act as liaison for Owner with such vendors in prosecuting any warranty claims.
+Contractor shall use reasonable efforts to obtain standard vendor warranties for the benefit of Contractor, Construction Manager and Owner for all Equipment with warranty periods equal to or longer than the Warranty Period.
+If such warranties extend beyond the Warranty Period, then they shall be transferred to Owner at the end of the Warranty Period, together with an assignment to Owner, or other acceptable provision for Owner or Construction Manager enforcement, or Contractor enforcement on behalf of Owner or Construction Manager, of any security, bond or other performance guarantee with respect to such warranties.
+Contractor shall act as liaison for Construction Manager with such vendors in prosecuting any warranty claims.

 12.5 Warranty Exclusions.
-The duties, liabilities and obligations of Contractor under this Article 12 do not extend to any repairs, adjustments, alterations, replacements, or maintenance which may be required as a result of normal wear and tear in the operation of the Facility, normal degradation in the performance of Equipment, or as a result of Owner’s failure to operate or maintain the Facility in accordance with the vendor operating manuals.
+The duties, liabilities and obligations of Contractor under this Article 12 do not extend to any repairs, adjustments, alterations, replacements, or maintenance which may be required as a result of normal wear and tear in the operation of the Facility, normal degradation in the performance of Equipment, or as a result of Construction Manager’s failure to operate or maintain the Facility in accordance with the vendor operating manuals.

 12.6 No Implied Warranties.
 THE EXPRESS WARRANTIES SET FORTH IN THIS AGREEMENT ARE EXCLUSIVE AND NO OTHER WARRANTIES OF ANY KIND, WHETHER STATUTORY, WRITTEN, ORAL, EXPRESS OR IMPLIED (INCLUDING WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE OR MERCHANTABILITY AND IMPLIED WARRANTIES OF CUSTOM OR USAGE) SHALL APPLY.